Ashkees/Malezieux_CellRep_2020/README.md

 ### The remaining scripts can be run on these python dictionaries to create the main data figures found in the paper.

+*Note: the .yaml file is provided to facilitate the duplication of the Python environment used to write the code*